elastic/site-search-php/README.md

 #### Index some documents

-In order to index some documents in the Engine you can use the `Client::bulkCreateOrUpdateDocuments` method:
+In order to index some documents in the Engine you can use the `Client::createOrUpdateDocuments` method:

 ```php
     $documents = [